Gateway07/ProgramME/VxWorks/backend/features.md

 # Frontend (React.js)

-## UI view areas
+## Front-end UI

-Front-end UI should be rich single-page application and main page should be consisted on 3 separated view areas:
+Front-end UI should be rich single-page application.
+Style of UI should be based on dark theme as Grafana dashboard app.
+Main page should be consisted on 3 separated (flexible) view areas:

 1. Hosts list view
 2. Values (history) list view